-Isosporiasis is a disease caused by the protozoan Isospora belli.
-The organism infects the lining of the small intestine and can cause severe diarrhea and malabsorption (an inability to absorb nutrients).
+Isosporiasis is an abdominal disease caused by the protozoan Isospora belli.
+The organism infects the cells that line the small intestine, which can cause severe diarrhea and an inability to absorb nutrients.

 What are the symptoms, and how is it diagnosed?